bluez/bluez/tools/hciconfig.rst

 class [*class*]
     With  no *class*, prints class of device.
-Otherwise, sets class of device to *class*. *class* is a 24-bit hex number describing the class of device, as specified in section 1.2 of the Bluetooth Assigned Numers document.
+Otherwise, sets class of device to *class*. *class* is a 24-bit hex number describing the class of device, as specified in section 1.2 of the Bluetooth Assigned Numbers document.

 voice [*voice*]
     With no *voice*, prints voice setting.
 Otherwise, sets voice setting to